-Fig. 2.
-Basic Elements and System Functions: from the RBAC96 Model ations (OP), permissions (P), and sessions (S).
+The basic elements and system functions on which RCL 2000 is based are defined in Figure 2.
+Figure 1 shows the RBAC96 model which is the context for these definitions.
+RCL 2000 has six entity sets called users (U), roles (R), objects (OBJ), operations (OP), permissions (P), and sessions (S).
 These are interpreted as in RBAC96 as discussed above.
 OBJ and OP are not in RBAC96.
 OBJ is the passive entities that contain or receive information.
 OP is an executable image of a program, which upon execution causes information flow between objects.
 P is an approval of a particular mode of operation to one or more objects in the system.